ismasan/adash/README.md

 ## HTML app

-Just open in in your browser
+Just open in it your browser

     site/public/index.html